Rxbrooks15/Developer_challenge_superstore/README.md

 Finally, I created a second visual of superstore.csv with toggle features allowing users to view 4 unique graphs based on the toggle button clicked.
 With this, an animation feature was implimented to create a subtle transition between the changing phrases of the graphs.

 **Conclusion_2:** New York and California had the highest sales by far.
-Total profits are synonymous the the choropleth in the first plot but as a lolipop char.
-Chairs and Phones are sold the most and have the highest sales.
-Copiers, phones and accessories have the highest profit while tables have the least profit (overall negative profit)
+The "total profits by state" graph is synonymous to the choropleth in the first plot but this visualization is in the form of a lolipop chart.
+Chairs and phones are sold the most and have the highest sales.
+Copiers, phones, and accessories have the highest profit while tables have the least profit (overall negative profit).

-**Challenges_2:** I had a hard time changing the axes but later implimented functions to update the x axis to the 0 value of the y-axis.
+**Challenges_2:** I had a hard time changing and updating the axes but later implimented functions to update the x axis to the 0 value of the y-axis even when different graphs containing shifted x axes are toggled based on the buttons.

 https://github.com/Rxbrooks15/Developer_challenge_superstore/assets/112977778/330e539b-35d8-47ec-8dac-41e8b44a9259